education.vic.gov.au

 • contradicts a previous excuse or

-• is not clearly the excuse recorded by the principal (including no excuse recorded)
+• is not clearly the excuse recorded by the principal (including no excuse recorded).

-the School Attendance Officer should consult with the referring principal before deciding whether to accept that excuse as a reasonable excuse.
+The School Attendance Officer should consult with the referring principal before deciding whether to accept that excuse as a reasonable excuse.

 Parent responds nominating another parent